Banana Coconut Ginger Ice Cream, made easy & healthy and doesn’t require an ice cream maker! Ready in under 5 minutes.

 For soft-serve: Scoop into bowls and enjoy right away.

-For ice cream: Place mixture into a freezer safe container, cover and place in the freezer for at least 4 hours before serving.
+For ice cream: Place mixture into a freezer-safe container, cover and place in the freezer for at least 4 hours before serving.
 Scoop out like ice cream and serve.

-Serve with mini chocolate chips, shredded coconut or whatever you like!
+Serve with mini chocolate chips, shredded coconut, or whatever you like!

 Soft-serve (picture above) or frozen (pictured below)- you choose!

-Get ready for summer with this Banana Coconut Ginger Ice Cream, it’s some of the easiest ice cream you’ll ever make!
+Get ready for summer with this Coconut Ginger Banana Ice Cream, it’s some of the easiest ice cream you’ll ever make!

-More Vegan Ice Cream Inspiration
+More Vegan Ice Cream Recipes!

 - Raw Chocolate Banana Ice Cream